 “Now that’s what being a fag is,” I josh.

 “You’re strange, Tim.
 You’re so confident.
 Do you want me to stay over still?”

 “You can stay over any or every night.”

 He hugs me again.

 Scott is a permanent house guest from that night on.
 I should have gotten another bed for him, but I don’t.
 My mom is totally oblivious.
 Scott’s mom gets concerned that he hasn’t come home after a couple of days.
 We go to his house together.
 He explains to his mom and dad that he made up the gay part of my log to get even with me for beating him at the City Championships; I offer to bring the logs for them to read, but luckily they believe Scott (Why?)
-I’m no longer banned.
-It’s agreed that I stay over there an equal number of nights.
+I am no longer banned.
+It is agreed that I stay over there an equal number of nights.
 Except for some weekends, Scott stays with me for rest of the school year.
-Scott’s mom comes to visit my mom, who is not part of the parent support group for the team.
+Scott’s mom comes to visit my mom, who is not part of the team’s parent support group.
 She knows my mom is getting divorced and wants to offer her support.
 Mom seems better with the two of us there for meals and normal family life.
 Everyone is happy.